 \subsection{The Two-tier Transfer Learning Approach}

-The convolutional neural networks generally requires a huge dataset to learn the features to get the positive results for detection of objects in images \cite{lecun2015deep}.
-Since, we have RGB images in dermoscopic images, it is good to use two-tier transfer learning from huge datasets in non-medical backgrounds such as ImageNet and Pascal-VOC dataset to converge the weights associated with each convolutional layers of networks \cite{russakovsky2014imagenet, Everingham15, goyal2017fully}.
-The main reason for using two-tier transfer learning is because, the medical imaging datasets are very limited, hence, when convolutional neural networks are trained from the scratch on these datasets, they don't produce effective results due to non-convergence of weights associated with each convolutional layer with limited medical imaging datasets.
-When we use deep learning in medical imaging, there is a big concern regarding the size of the datasets \cite{van2015transfer}.
-Hence, when we train convolutional neural networks on these limited medical datasets, it is very important to use transfer learning by training models on huge non-medical datasets to produce better results.
+Convolutional neural networks generally require a huge dataset to learn the features and detect objects in images \cite{lecun2015deep}.
+Since, we have RGB images in dermoscopic images, it is good to use two-tier transfer learning from huge datasets in non-medical backgrounds such as ImageNet and Pascal-VOC dataset to converge the weights associated with each convolutional layer of networks \cite{russakovsky2014imagenet}\cite{Everingham15}\cite{goyal2017fully}.
 The transfer learning transfers the feature learned by previous models on huge non-medical datasets to medical image datasets.
-There are two types of transfer learning i.e. partial transfer learning in which only the features from few convolutional layers are transferred and full transfer learning in which features are transferred from all the layers of previous pre-trained models.
-In two-tier transfer learning, we have used both types of transfer learning, as in first tier, we have used the partial transfer learning by transferring the features only from the convolutional layers trained on huge classification dataset called ImageNet which consists of more than 1.5 million images with 1000 classes and full transfer learning to transfer the features from model trained on semantic segmentation dataset called Pascal-VOC that consists of more than 2000 images with 21 classes.
-Hence, we used the two-tier transfer learning technique to use the pre-trained model for all corresponding FCNs in our skin cancer segmentation task in Fig. \ref{fig:Transferlearning}.
+There are two types of transfer learning, i.e. partial transfer learning in which only the features from few convolutional layers are transferred, and full transfer learning in which features are transferred from all the layers of previous pre- trained models.
+For the first tier of two-tier transfer learning, we used partial transfer learning by transferring the features from the convolutional layers trained on ImageNet.
+For the second tier, we used full transfer learning from a model trained on Pascal-VOC.